 Hunger Awareness Month

 Participate in events each November as we fight world hunger through activities that raise awareness.
-Look for the Campus Ministry events online.
+Look for the Hunger Awareness events online.

 Ozanam Nursing Home